kripken/intensityengine/README-standalone.txt

     * Activate the plugin: Add intensity.components.server_runner to "[Components] list" in your settings.cfg
+    * *Optionally*, log in to the master.
+(If you don't, you will be running entirelly locally.)
-    * After logging in to the master, click on 'plugins...' in the main menu.
+    * Click on 'plugins...' in the main menu.
 You will then see the status of the local server.
     * Tell the plugin which map to run (simply by writing the location of the map, e.g. "racetrack" for the racing map).
 Then click start, and wait a bit while the server is started up for you.
 As soon as